List of memberships in Group bodies of Managing Board and Supervisory Board of SIXT SE

 COMMITTEES OF THE SUPERVISORY BOARD OF SIXT SE

-The Supervisory Board established an Audit Committee and a Nomination Committee in December 2021.
+The Supervisory Board had established an Audit Committee and a Nomination Committee in financial year 2022.
 Their tasks, responsibilities and work processes comply with the requirements of the German Stock Corporation Act (AktG) and the German Corporate Governance Code.
+A Remuneration Committee was also established at the beginning of the financial year 2023.

 Members: Dr Julian zu Putlitz (Chairman), Anna Magdalena Kamenetzky-Wetzel and Dr Daniel Terberger